kuvivek/kubernetes/README.md

 Scaling Microservices
 =====================

-Kubernetes provides the ability to scale the individual components of a microservice application independently. this is incredibly useful if one of the pods in your cluster requires more resources, or if it has more user traffic than the other pods in your cluster.
+Kubernetes provides the ability to scale the individual components of a microservice application independently.
+This is incredibly useful if one of the pods in your cluster requires more resources, or if it has more user traffic than the other pods in your cluster.
 By individually scaling services, reosurces are not wasted on scaling every service in the microservice application.

 Manual Scaling:
 ---------------
 1. List deployments:

    kubectl get deployments -n <namespace>

-2. Get additional information about deployments: kubectl describe deployments <deployment> -n <namespace>
+2. Get additional information about deployments:

+   kubectl describe deployments <deployment> -n <namespace>

 3. Increase the replicas in the deployment file and apply the changes.

-  <editor> deployment.yml
+  vi deployment.yml

   kubectl apply -f deployment.yml